 - Yelp may be in the stage of automatically filtering out the first batch of reviews.
 They may appear after a threshold has been reached and reviews continue to be written about your business.

-Remember – it’s a machine making the decision about whether reviews by your customers get seen or disappear into digital purgatory.
+Remember – it’s a machine making the decision about whether reviews by your customers get seen or disappear forever.
 Yes, it’s going to make mistakes and filter out good reviews.
 Yes, that stinks.
-Move on.
+I feel your pain.
+Let’s move on.

 Stay the course, stick to your review strategy and you will succeed over time.
 Slow and steady wins the race…